7 Reminders for Women in Struggling Marriages

 6. Your children (and husband) need to see your vulnerability.

 This is where I messed up in my own life and my parenting and my marriage.
-I wanted to be the strong mom all the time.
-I didn’t want my kids to see me cry.
+I wanted to be the strong mom all the time and didn’t want my kids to see me cry.
 I didn’t want my kids to know what was going on in my marriage, which there’s some wisdom in that.
 Like, your kids don’t need to know everything, okay?
 But your kids do need to see that you are a real woman with real feelings and real emotions.
 Your kids don’t need you to be strong 100% of the time, because how else are they going to learn how to process their sadness, their emotions, their disappointment, and their heartache if they never see you processing yours?

 I remember laying in the bed at night and crying my eyes out.
 And then, like, a kid would walk in the room, and I would, like, wipe my face real quick and put on the smiley face, and they would be like,